By platform

 1. Name the new custom field.

-1. Now, whenever you click on the create button, your issues will have an Acceptance Criteria field.
+1. Now, whenever you click on the create button, your work items will have an Acceptance Criteria field.

 So far, so good.
 You have a specific field in Jira you can use to add Acceptance Criteria.
 As is, this field is rather limiting.
 You can finetune it by going to the Field Configurations screen.
 Your newly created AC field should be under the Default Field Configuration unless you were making certain field configuration changes before.